tiangolo/uwsgi-nginx-docker/README.md

 This [**Docker**](https://www.docker.com/) image allows you to create [**Python**](https://www.python.org/) web applications that run with [**uWSGI**](https://uwsgi-docs.readthedocs.org/en/latest/) and [**Nginx**](http://nginx.org/en/) in a single container.

 uWSGI with Nginx is one of the best ways to deploy a Python application, so you should have a [good performance (check the benchmarks)](http://nichol.as/benchmark-of-python-web-servers) with this image.

+There is also an Alpine version.
+If you want it, use one of the Alpine tags from above.

 This image was created to be the base image for [**tiangolo/uwsgi-nginx-flask**](https://hub.docker.com/r/tiangolo/uwsgi-nginx-flask/) but could be used as the base image to run any Python web application.